pymupdf/PyMuPDF/docs/textwriter.rst

 This class represents a MuPDF *text* object.
 The basic idea is to **decouple (1) text preparation, and (2) text output** to PDF pages.

-A text writer stores any number of text pieces ("spans") together with their positions and individual font information.
-The output of the writer's content may happen repeatedly to any PDF page with a compatible page size.
+During **preparation**, a text writer stores any number of text pieces ("spans") together with their positions and individual font information.
+The **output** of the writer's prepared content may happen multiple times to any PDF page with a compatible page size.

 A text writer is an elegant alternative to methods :meth:`Page.insertText` and friends:

 * **Improved text positioning:** Choose any point where insertion of text should start.
-Storing text returns the "cursor coordinates" after the *last character* of the span.
+Storing text returns the "cursor position" after the *last character* of the span.
 * **Free font choice:** Each text span has its own font and fontsize.
 This lets you easily switch when composing a larger text.
 * **Automatic fallback fonts:** If a character is not supported by the chosen font, alternative fonts are automatically searched.
-This significantly reduces the risk of seeing unprintable symbols in the output ("TOFUs").
+This significantly reduces the risk of seeing unprintable symbols in the output ("TOFUs" -- looking like a small rectangle).
 PyMuPDF now also comes with the **universal font "Droid Sans Fallback Regular"**, which supports **all Latin** characters (incuding Cyrillic and Greek), and **all CJK** characters (Chinese, Japanese, Korean).
 * **Cyrillic and Greek Support:** The :ref:`Base-14-fonts` have integrated support of Cyrillic and Greek characters **without specifying encoding.** Your text may be a mixture of Latin, Greek and Cyrillic.
 * **Transparency support:** Parameter *opacity* is supported.
 This offers a handy way to create watermark-style text.
 * **Justified text:** Supported for any font -- not just simple fonts as in :meth:`Page.insertTextbox`.